June 1962 Alcatraz escape: Claims and developments

-Surviving family members also alleged that Robert Anglin had told them before his death in 2010 that he had been in contact with John and Clarence from 1963 until approximately 1987.
+Surviving family members also alleged that Robert Anglin had told them prior to his death in 2010 that he had been in contact with John and Clarence from 1963 until approximately 1987.
 Surviving family members announced plans to travel to Brazil to conduct a personal search; but Roderick cautioned that they could be arrested by Brazilian authorities because the Alcatraz escape remains an open Interpol case.

-In 2018, the FBI disclosed the existence of a letter, received by the San Francisco Police Department in 2013.
-The writer claimed to be John Anglin and asserted that Frank Morris died in 2008 and Clarence Anglin died in 2011.
+In 2018, the FBI disclosed the existence of a letter received by the San Francisco Police Department in 2013.
+The writer claimed to be John Anglin and asserted that Frank Morris and Clarence Anglin had died in 2008 and 2011, respectively.
 His purpose in writing the letter, he said, was to negotiate his surrender in exchange for medical treatment of his cancer.
 The letter's authenticity was deemed inconclusive.

 In a 2019 episode of the series Mission Declassified, investigative journalist Christof Putzel investigated FBI reports on the escape.
-Along with the initial claims that the raft was found on Angel Island, he noted various reports mentioning a blue Chevrolet, of the same description as the one stolen after the escape, spotted in Oklahoma, Indiana, Ohio, and South Carolina, where, three months after the escape, three men matching the escapees' description attempted to acquire a residence in the woods.
+Along with the initial claims that the raft was found on Angel Island, he noted various reports mentioning a blue Chevrolet, of the same description as the one stolen after the escape, spotted in Oklahoma, Indiana, Ohio and South Carolina, where, three months after the escape, three men matching the escapees' description attempted to acquire a residence in a wooded area.

-In a November 15, 2025 YouTube video, Mark Rober, along with Johnny Harris (journalist) and video journalist Cleo Abram, recreated the prison escape using the same plans and period items as Morris, West and the Anglin brothers.
-They used the same magazine articles, materials, and hand made tools as the escapees were suspected of using.
-All three, using a handmade raft, paddles and life preservers, riding on the tide from Alcatraz, successfully managed to reach a point near the Golden Gate bridge instead of Angel Island.
-Thus, like the Mythbusters, proving that the escape was plausible.
+In a November 15, 2025, YouTube video, Mark Rober, along with Johnny Harris and video journalist Cleo Abram, recreated the prison escape using the same plans and period items as Morris and the Anglin brothers.
+They used the same magazine articles, materials and handmade tools as the escapees were suspected of using.
+All three, using a handmade raft, paddles and life preservers, riding on the tide from Alcatraz, successfully managed to reach a point near the Golden Gate Bridge instead of Angel Island.
+Thus, like with Mythbusters, they proved that the escape was plausible.